simplefin/bank-access/README.md

 ## If you see your bank listed ##

-If you see your bank listed in the `inst` directory, clone this repo, install any dependencies then run the script like this:
+If you see your bank listed in the `inst` directory, clone this repo, install any dependencies:

+    pip install -r requirements.txt

+Install `banka`:

+    python setup.py install

+then run the script like this:

     PATH=util/:$PATH bash inst/bankA.com/list-accounts 3>&2